Welcome to Boarding

 White House is at the far end of the High Street, opposite St Andrew’s Church.
 Access is through the large black gate, which will be open and the start and end of term but is normally kept closed, with the smaller door available for access.

-Houseparents: The Hadden Family
+Houseparents: The Hadden family

 Mr Hadden likes to get involved with boarders’ activities, especially if they involve a BBQ!
 They have two children, Charlie and James.